opiopan/rcstick-f/README.md

 R2         | 56k ohm (1005)         |
 R3         | 100 ohm (1005)         |
 L1,L2,L3   | 1.2nH (1005)           |

+### Case design
+You can download [STL data](https://raw.githubusercontent.com/wiki/opiopan/rcstick-f/data/case.zip) of case for tiny version of PCB.
+That is desined assuming that is printed by resin printer.

 ## Building Firmware
 1. **Requirements**<br>